 Voigtlander Dynamatic II rangefinder camera

-This camera is a 35mm rangefinder auto exposure camera made by voigtlander in the early 1960’s.
+The Voigtlander Dynamatic II camera is a 35mm, rangefinder, auto-exposure camera made by Voigtlander in the early 1960’s.
 It looks remarkably similar to my Voigtlander Vito B although it is a heavier and much more sophisticated camera.

 I found this camera, as with most in my collection, on eBay.
 It was on with a starting bit of £4.99 and I added it to my watch list but missed the end of the auction.
 Fortunately, so did everyone else and the seller re-listed it, so I got it next time round for the same starting price.